MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

 ----------
 Once you have

  - [ ] 1.
-Received OIDC credentials via zip file
+Received OIDC credentials via zip file.
  - [ ] 2.
 Received testmerchant
  - [ ] 3.
-Have a whitelisted redirect_uri
+Have a whitelisted `redirect_uri`

  you can start implementing the OpenID Connect flow.
 Read more about OpenID Connect and the process [here](https://mobilepaydev.github.io/MobilePay-Subscriptions/authentication)

+ If you have any questions, please write to developer@mobilepay.dk